robot297/JAG_2_2019/Lab 2 Questions.md

 Your program's output should look exactly as shown above.

 ### Question 3 while loop input validation

+Write a program that asks for a college class code.
+The codes have to be between 1000 and 2999.

+Your program should validate that the class code entered is between 1000 and 2999.
+If it is not, then ask for the code again.
+Repeat until the user enters a valid class code.

 ### Question 4 many copies of a String

 Finish the multiplyString method to create a String from many copies of itself.